Therapy for Over-Functioning Moms in Illinois

 Therapy That Honors Who You Are

 I help women cultivate mindfulness, connection, and insight while developing practical tools to bring more peace into daily life.
 If asking for help feels uncomfortable, I see you.
-We’ll move at a pace that respects who you are — not who you think you should be.
+We’ll move at a pace that respects who you are — not who you think you should be….Therapy isn’t about fixing you, it’s about reconnecting with yourself and showing up the way you truly want to in the life you’ve created.

 Are you…